wazed-biplob/windcart/README.md

 ## 🚀 About Me

-I'm a MERN stack dev passanate with react-ecosystem, specially next.js; with love for mongodb and express.
+I'm a MERN stack dev passionate with react-ecosystem, specially next.js; with love for mongodb and express.